Symptoms of Asthma in Children

-Difficulty breathing can be reported – the child says they can’t breathe properly – or it can be seen, when you notice that the child is breathing faster or deeper or more laboured than normal.
+Difficulty breathing can be reported – the child says they can’t breathe properly – or it can be seen when you notice that the child is breathing faster or deeper or more laboured than normal.
 Any sign of breathing difficulty should result in a visit to the doctor for review and management.
-See this video.

 Occasionally, people with asthma experience silent symptoms of asthma.
 This is where the signs of the tightening of the airways don’t result in the sounds of wheezing and coughing that are more familiar to us.